 Once you’ve completed your educational course work, the next step is becoming a nationally certified Athletic Trainer.
 Do so by successfully passing the NATA Board of Certification (BOC) exam, validating your knowledge of Athletic Training standards and practices.
 As with most medical professions, clinical experience is a must before independently entering the workforce.
 BOC-certified students are required to participate in at least two years of academic clinical education, gaining experience with people of various ages, and performing several types of activities.
 This clinical work will provide students valuable hands-on practice, real-world knowledge, and insight into what most piques their interests.
 Upon completion of your clinical internship, you’ll have all the tools necessary to enter the field.
 Formal education doesn’t stop there.
 The BOC requires continuing education credits to stay certified and, according to the National Athletic Trainer Association, roughly 70 percent of athletic trainers will eventually receive a master’s degree, enhancing their compensation and upward mobility in the industry.

 The Money …

-As with most careers, your level of education, the geographic location of the job and type of employer impacts your salary.
+As with most careers, your level of education, the geographic location of the job, and the type of employer impact your salary.
 The current average salary for Athletic Trainers is $37,000 with entry-level compensation starting around $20,000.
 There is no salary ceiling preventing successful Athletic Trainers with master’s degrees from earning $100,000+ but ATs with a basic education max out around $60,000 per year.